-Priidu Pärna, client
+Priidu Pärna, owner

 THE FIRST TIME I visited Lusthoone Farm, the old (converted) smoke sauna seemed like a lone little hut off in a field.
 The owners wanted it to have a partner.
 They didn’t want a separate new structure that might leave the old-fashioned building even more forlorn, and thus they developed the idea to build an addition and a superstructure, packaging both saunas in the same shell.